PureClarity/pureclarity-woocommerce/readme.txt

 = 2.1.1 =
 * Added element to order received page, so that order tracking fires correctly when an externally hosted payment gateway is used

+= 2.1.2 =
+* Updated Readme to remove reference to "14 days" in free trial.